nulladmin1/nixos-config/README.md

 # ❄️ `NullAdmin1`'s NixOS Flakes ❄️

 ## Highlights:
+* Multi-host config, with a base NixOS Installation and `WSL`
 * Fully riced `Hyprland` Desktop Environment Setup (with the Hypr ecosystem)
 * Themed with `Catppuccin`
 * One-click enable `Gnome`, `KDE Plasma`, `Wayfire`, and other Desktop Environments